Do you struggle with a big, looping banana slice off the tee?

 - Durable construction

 - Only available in white

-A High Powered Core empowered me to compress the golf ball optimally at impact for an elevated launch and limited spin.
-In addition, the spring off the clubface imparted accelerated zip on the golf ball, ensuring a powerful launch and golf shot.
+A High Powered Core empowered me to compress it optimally at impact for an elevated launch and limited spin.
+In addition, the spring off the clubface imparted accelerated zip on the ball, ensuring a powerful launch and golf shot.